Services for CHiPTec Members

 - Graphite, GEMS and Simics - multiprocessor simulation

-Hardware: The microelectronics laboratory, Innova21 2.33, is maintained by CHipTec members and contains equipment for the test and measurement of ICs.
+Hardware: The microelectronics laboratory, Ingkarni Wardli 2.33, is available for CHiPTec members and contains equipment for the test and measurement of ICs.
 There is a list of equipment and its supporting documentation on the wiki.
 This includes:

 Officers: members volunteer to fill the various roles including: